 The Board of Directors of Beowulf Mining plc is accountable to shareholders for the corporate governance of the Group.
-It recognises the importance of sound corporate governance and observes the principles of corporate governance set out in the QCA Guidelines.’ to ‘The Board of Directors of Beowulf Mining plc is accountable to shareholders for the corporate governance of the Group.
 It recognises the importance of sound corporate governance and observes the principles of corporate governance set out in the QCA Guidelines to the extent that they consider it appropriate and having regard to the Company’s size, board structure, stage of development and resources.

 Corporate governance is a key value driver for investors and an important determinant of investment decision-making.
-For this reason, minority shareholders must be able to rely on appropriate corporate governance structures, risk management systems and board processes to safeguard their interests and ultimately enhance shareholder value.
+For this reason, minority shareholders must be able to rely on appropriate corporate governance structures, risk management systems and Board processes to safeguard their interests and ultimately enhance shareholder value.

-Some basic safeguards that help reduce investment risk include confidence that the board and management will:
+Some basic safeguards that help reduce investment risk include confidence that the Board and Management will:

-(2) deliver on the stated strategy and performance targets;
+- deliver on the stated strategy and performance targets;

-(3) take decisions in the interests of all investors – in other words, without favouring insiders and controlling shareholders;
+- take decisions in the interests of all investors – in other words, without favouring insiders and controlling shareholders;

-(4) ensure that holdings will not be significantly and unexpectedly diluted through non-pre-emptive issues; and
+- ensure that holdings will not be significantly and unexpectedly diluted through non-pre-emptive issues; and

-(5) guard against shareholder value being destroyed through significant transactions or material related-party transactions that investors have not had a chance to evaluate and approve.
+- guard against shareholder value being destroyed through significant transactions or material related-party transactions that investors have not had a chance to evaluate and approve.

 Clearly, corporate governance alone will not make an investment attractive if the business model itself is not convincing.
-But all other things being positive, particularly the business acumen and experience of the management team, investor attention will turn to the calibre, expertise and integrity of the non-executive directors, and therefore their ability to oversee, challenge and advise the management in order both to drive value creation and to protect the interests of shareholders at all times.
+But all other things being positive, particularly the business acumen and experience of the Management team, investor attention will turn to the calibre, expertise and integrity of the Non-Executive Directors, and therefore their ability to oversee, challenge and advise the Management in order both to drive value creation and to protect the interests of shareholders at all times.

 The overall purpose of the Audit Committee is:

-(1) to ensure that the Company’s management has designed and implemented an effective system of internal financial controls;
+- to ensure that the Company’s management has designed and implemented an effective system of internal financial controls;

-(2) to review and report on the integrity of the consolidated financial statements of the Company and related financial information; and
+- to review and report on the integrity of the consolidated financial statements of the Company and related financial information; and

-(3) to review the Company’s compliance with regulatory and statutory requirements as they relate to financial statements, taxation matters and disclosure of financial information.
+- to review the Company’s compliance with regulatory and statutory requirements as they relate to financial statements, taxation matters and disclosure of financial information.

 Share Dealing Code